esper-io/console_docs/docs/apps/upload-apps.md

 Step 4: When the progress bar completes, you will notice an automatically generated release tag as well as an option to add a description.
-On clicking add description, a user can add text describing the app and then click on **Save**.
+On clicking add description, a user can add text describing the application and then click on **Save**.
 On clicking the edit icon, the user will get an option to edit the release tag.
 Once you are done click on **Save**.